Qwiery/qwiery.github.io/docs/index.md

       light: /adapter.light.svg
     title: Storage Adapters
     details: Use your favorite database to store and access graphs:&nbsp;<a href="/adapters/cypher/">Neo4j</a>, <a href="/adapters/sparql/">AWS Neptune</a>, <a href="/adapters/sql/">MySql</a>, ...
-  - icon:
-      dark: /fast.dark.svg
-      light: /fast.light.svg
-    title: Simple & Flexible
-    details: The Qwiery API is geared towards productivity and minimal friction.
-You can use it to quickly prototype graph applications and scale it to a robust enterprise application by means of plugins and backend adapters.

 hero:
   name: Qwiery
   text: <br>Graph Application Framework